About the Task Force

 We recognize victims and survivors through a trauma-informed approach and referrals to trauma-informed, client-centered services.

-NHTTF has four statewide committees to develop strategies and tools and to guide the direction of the task force.
-These include the Advisory Council and a Community Forum as well as a Law Enforcement Committee and a Data and Screening Committee.
+NHTTF's statewide committees develop strategies and tools to guide the direction of the task force.
+These include the Advisory Council, a Law Enforcement Committee, and a Data and Screening Committee.
 Additionally, the five regional teams carry out the work on the ground.
-They regularly conduct proactive operations across the state that uncover human trafficking, stop traffickers, and provide immediate assistance to victims.
-The teams also investigate tips from vigilant Nebraska citizens who see something that doesn’t look right.
+They conduct proactive operations across the state that uncover human trafficking, stop traffickers, and provide immediate assistance to victims.
+The teams also investigate tips from vigilant Nebraskans who see something that doesn’t look right.
 These tips can turn into an escape route for victims as well as an end to a trafficker’s crimes.
-Collectively, the task force has numerous open investigations and typically a few pending prosecutions across Nebraska at any time.
+Collectively, the task force has numerous open investigations and several pending prosecutions across Nebraska at any time.

 Together, we are making Nebraska a safer place for friends and visitors.
 We are now uncovering some of the human trafficking that used to occur undetected in the shadows.
 We have much more to do, but we now have the structure and the momentum to better serve this state.